CPJKU/cca_layer/README.md

 ![Audio Score Pairs](audio_score.png?raw=true=100x)

-To get the data you can run the python script listed below.
+To get the data you can run the python script given below.
 It should automatically download the data to the correct folder in this repository.
 You can of course also move the data somewhere else and change the data root path in our settings file (*<project_root>/cca_layer/config/settings.py*).